NVIDIA BlueField Platform Software Troubleshooting Guide

 Note

-The mlx5_num_vfs parameter is always present, regardless of whether the OS has loaded the virtualization module (such as when adding intel_iommu support to the grub file).
-In contrast, the sriov_numvfs parameter is applicable only if the intel_iommu has been added to the grub file.
-If you do not see the sriov_numvfs file, verify that intel_iommu was correctly added to the grub configuration.
+The mlx5_num_vfs parameter is always available, regardless of whether the OS has loaded the virtualization module (e.g., when adding intel_iommu support to the GRUB file).
+In contrast, the sriov_numvfs parameter is applicable only if intel_iommu has been added to the GRUB file.
+If the sriov_numvfs file is not visible, verify that intel_iommu has been correctly included in the GRUB configuration.

 Compilation Debug Flags